 Action 4.5.3.c: Develop county incentives to accelerate conversion of privatelyowned fleets to sustainable, zero emission vehicles.
+It is unclear what is intended here so it would be hard to develop cost estimates.

 Goal 4.6: Create an equitable transportation system that provides affordable and accessible travel options to jobs, education and services.